herkang/community-resource-directory-project/readme.md

 #### 2.0

-- Incoporate bootstrap
-- Make user friendly
-----> provide option to create account using OAuth
+-OAuth (connect to Gmail, Facebook)

-- Provide information about recognizing situation and game plan
+- Provide information about recognizing situation
 ----> direct to resource(s)

 #### 3.0